-- You must be able, available and willing to work
+- He/she must be available and willing to do full time work

-- Have wages in no less than two of your four base-period calendar quarters
+- Claimant must have earned wages in no less than 2 out of 4 calendar quarters

-- Have total base period wages that are at least 37 times your weekly benefit amount (WBA)
+- Total base period wages must be at least 37 times your weekly benefit rate

-- Have earned 6 times your new weekly benefit amount since the time you qualified for benefits on a prior claim.
+- Claimant must have earned at least 6 times the new WBR since the time he/she qualified on a previous claim

 If you were unemployed for an extended time during the base period because of a medically provable illness, injury, disability, or pregnancy, you may be able to use an alternate base period.
 If you meet the requirements, TWC (Texas Workforce Commission) could use wages you earned prior to your illness or injury.
 In case you meet the criteria under both a regular and an alternate base period, you decide which base period to use.